Pereiti prie turinio

 Unpacking grading bias in middle school: A multilevel analysis of grade vs. test discrepancy considering student and school characteristics

-Abstract: the discrepancy between grades and test scores, coupled with social biases in grading, are complex phenomena shaped by the interplay of student and teacher characteristics, curricular elements, and the school environment.
-Despite this complexity, scant research has approached grade discrepancy and bias with a comprehensive multilevel perspective, examining how these phenomena vary across schools and in relation to school and subject-specific characteristics.
-This study delves into the discrepancy of math and national language grades and standardized test scores within a cohort of 18,812 8th grade students in Lithuania, nested in 418 schools.
-Multilevel regression analysis unveiled a pattern: female students overgraded, whereas those from low socioeconomic backgrounds and those with special educational needs were consistently under-graded.
-Intriguingly, biases related to gender and special education needs exhibited significant fluctuations across schools, influenced by specific school characteristics.
-However, these moderation effects did not remain uniform across different subjects.
+Abstract: Grade vs. test discrepancies and social biases in grading are complex phenomena shaped by the interplay of student characteristics, teacher behaviors, curricular elements, and the school environment.
+Despite this complexity, research examining how these phenomena vary across schools and in relation to school and curriculum-specific characteristics remains limited.
+This study delves into the discrepancy between grades and standardized math and national language test scores within a cohort of 18,812 8th-grade students in Lithuania nested in 418 schools.
+Multilevel regression analysis unveiled a pattern: female students were over-graded, whereas those from low socioeconomic backgrounds and those with special educational needs were consistently under-graded.
+Biases related to gender and special education needs varied significantly across schools, and the effects were linked to school characteristics.
+There were both similarities and differences in patterns for math and national language grading bias.

 Uncovering Heterogeneity in Achievement During the Covid-19 Pandemic: Math Grades Trajectories and Their Predictors in Middle School